How to Easily Remove Black Bars from Your Video?

 Step 4.
 Export Your Video

 Choose a destination folder and hit the "Run" button.
-With a simple click, your video is converted, free of black bars, ready to be shared or published.
+With a simple click, your video is converted and ready to be shared or published.
+If you changed the aspect ratio instead of cropping, preview the result first to make sure people, objects, and subtitles still look natural.

 Start Conversion